-Back loading is an agreement in which heavier charges are levied or greater benefits accrue toward the end of its term.
 Back loading of debt service will be considered only when one or more of the following occur:

-- Natural disasters or extraordinary or unanticipated external factors make payments on the debt in early years prohibitive - The benefits derived from the debt issuance can clearly be demonstrated to be greater in the future than in the present - 3.
-Such structuring is beneficial to the City's aggregate overall debt payment schedule - Such structuring will allow debt service to more closely match project revenues during the early years of the project's operation.
+1. Natural disasters or extraordinary or unanticipated external factors make payments on the debt in early years prohibitive

+- 2. The benefits derived from the debt issuance can clearly be demonstrated to be greater in the future than in the present - 3.
+Such structuring is beneficial to the City's aggregate overall debt payment schedule - 4.
+Such structuring will allow debt service to more closely match project revenues during the early years of the project's operation.